Seamless, Correct, and Generic Programming over Serialised Data: Inspecting a Buffer's Content

 \ExecuteMetaData[SaferIndexed.idr.tex]{pokedatadata}

-The implementation of this operation proceeds by case analysis on the description.
-As we are going to see shortly, it is necessarily somewhat unsafe as we claim to be able to connect a type-level value to whatever it is that we read from the buffer.
+\IdrisType{Poke'} has two constructors corresponding to the two descriptions it covers.
+If the description of the buffer's content is \IdrisData{None} then we do not expect to get a value back, only the knowledge that the type-level meaning is \IdrisData{I}.
+This corresponds to adding the following axiom.

+If the description is (\IdrisData{Prod} \IdrisBound{d} \IdrisBound{e}) then we demand to learn that the type-level term is \IdrisData{(\#)}-headed with two substructures $t_1$ and $t_2$ and we expect \IdrisFunction{poke} to give us a pointer to each of these substructures.
+This corresponds to the following axiom.

+As we mentioned earlier, the \idris{} implementation of the \IdrisFunction{poke} function is necessarily using escape hatches as we are essentially giving a computational content to the axioms listed above.
+We proceed by case analysis on the description.
 Let us go through each case one-by-one.

 \ExecuteMetaData[SaferIndexed.idr.tex]{pokefunNone}